A Step-by-Step Guide to Getting your Security Licence

 Note: Malaysians who are keen to become security officers will need a valid Singapore work permit and a Certificate of Non-Criminal Conviction (CNCC), also known as Certificate of Good Conduct to apply for the licence.

 - For step-by-step guide on the licence application, refer to this link.

-- If you have prior training/experience, you may apply for training exemption by uploading the relevant documents to the portal.
+- If you have prior training/experience, you may apply for training exemption by uploading the relevant documents.